top of page

 Initial Coverage

-These are the amounts you pay for your covered drugs after the deductible (tooltip if the plan has one).
+These are the amounts you pay for your covered drugs after the deductible (if the plan has one).
 You pay your share and your plan pays its share for covered drugs.
 If you pay coinsurance, these amounts may vary because drug plans and manufacturers can change what they charge at any time throughout the year.
-The amount you pay will also depend on the tier level assigned to your drug.
+The amount you pay will also depend on the tier level assigned to your drug by the insurance company.

 Catastrophic Coverage